Description & Overview

 Creating a mass of up to 30 yellow, sunflower-like blooms, Compass Plant is a statement to any wildflower landscape.
-Serving as the focal point of the garden or the backdrop, there are many ways to incorporate this native into a landscape.
+Serving as the focal point of the garden or the backdrop, there are many ways to incorporate this Wisconsin native plant into a landscape.
 Compass Plant is great for attracting wildlife; the seeds are delicious to birds and the flowers are a great nectar source for insects.
 The low amount of maintenance this plant requires can make Compass Plant a great addition to a native landscape.
 May also be known as Pilot Plant.

 Compass Plant can be very easily grown after it is established.
 In a well-drained site, the maintenance is limited including only minimal care.
-The foliage will die-back naturally over the late-fall and winter season, so pruning is not necessary.
+The foliage will die back naturally over the late fall and winter season, so pruning is not necessary.

 Powdery Mildew may arise if leaves are kept too moist during the warm humid months.
 This problem can be alleviated by watering from the base of the plant and not the foliage.
-This is not fatal problem but can be unsightly and cause the affected leaf to drop-off.
+This is not a fatal problem but can be unsightly and cause affected leaves to drop off.

-Larger natives that pair well Compass Plant are more Silphium family members, Meadow Rue (Thalictrum dasycarpum), Wild Quinine (Parthenium integrifolium), Culvers Root (Veronicastrum virginicum) and Spiderwort (Tradescantia ohiensis), to name a few.
+Larger natives that pair well with Compass Plants are more Silphium family members such as Meadow Rue (Thalictrum dasycarpum), Wild Quinine (Parthenium integrifolium), Culver’s Root (Veronicastrum virginicum) and Spiderwort (Tradescantia ohiensis).
 These plantings would create a large prairie and a practical privacy grove in the growing months.